gorango/flowcraft/examples/5b_distributed/README.md

 - **State Serialization**: The `Context` is serialized to a plain object and passed between jobs, allowing state to flow through the distributed graph.
 - **Distributed Cancellation**: A `runId` is generated for each workflow.
 You can gracefully abort a running workflow by pressing 'c' in the worker terminal and providing the corresponding `runId`, and the client will be notified of the cancellation.
 - **Resilience & Scalability**: By using a message queue, workflows can survive process restarts.
 You can run multiple worker processes to handle a high volume of concurrent workflows.
-- **Unchanged Business Logic**: The exact same declarative JSON graph definitions from the DAG example are used here.
+- **Unchanged Business Logic**: The exact same declarative JSON graph definitions from the [declarative example]() are used here.
 The change in execution environment (in-memory vs. distributed) is completely transparent to the workflow's definition.

 ## How to Run